 Statement of commitment to good governance and assurance

 Datatec believes that good corporate governance contributes to enhanced accountability, fairness and transparency.
 Good governance exists in an environment where roles and responsibilities are clearly defined, forums are conducive to robust debate and performance is regularly reviewed.
-We outline our progress and describe our governance efforts over the next few pages.
+We outline our progress and describe our governance efforts below.

 Datatec combined assurance model

 A combined assurance framework for monitoring and evaluating the effectiveness of the Group's internal controls is in place throughout the Group.
 This framework deploys and

 co-ordinates internal and external assurance providers to report on the effectiveness or otherwise of the internal controls.

 The combined assurance model is designed to ensure optimisation of the assurance coverage obtained from management, internal assurance providers and external assurance providers on the risk areas affecting the Group.
 Within Datatec, there are a number of assurance providers that either directly or indirectly provide the Board and management with certain assurances over the effectiveness of those controls that mitigate the risks as identified during the risk assessment process.
 Collectively, the activities of these assurance providers are referred to as the combined assurance framework.